niwinz/niwibe-site/content/blog/2016-04-03-state-management-with-rum.md

 can syncronize two or more asynchronous events?**.

 A good use case for the demostration purposes is: *load some data* and then *redirect user to other page*.
-Using the previously defined events, let see how it can look:
+Using the previously defined events, let see how it can be approached:

 ```clojure
 (defrecord GoToCounter